5 Steps to Make an Exercise Program That Will Help You Meet Your Goals

 When you choose your goals, consider the reason why you want to make a change.
 It’s easier to stay motivated toward a goal if the outcome is very meaningful to you!

 Not sure where to begin?
 A well-rounded exercise plan that includes a balance of aerobic, strength and flexibility training is a great place to start.
 Work toward getting about 30 minutes of aerobic exercise each day along with strength training at least 2 times per week.
-Stretching before and after exercise helps prevent injury and soreness.
+Stretching after exercise can help prevent soreness — try using a foam roller as part of your after-exercise stretching and recovery routine.

 3. Make Your Action Plan